CRM Coaches and Staff

-Sarah Kurchian - CMSC Registrar: If you have questions regarding joining our program, restarting or canceling your membership and automatic renewal, please contact Sarah.
+Sarah Kurchian - CRM Registrar: If you have questions regarding joining our program, restarting or canceling your membership and automatic renewal, please contact Sarah.

 Abe Rogers - Head Coach

-A graduate and varsity swimmer of Colby College, Abe became a professional triathlete upon graduation and competed in the 2000 Olympic Trials.
-More recently Abe was the Head Coach at Boston University Masters for over two years before enlisting in the Army where he spent three and a half years with the 82nd Airborne Division.
+A graduate and varsity swimmer of Colby College, Abe became a professional triathlete upon graduation and competed in the US Triathlon Olympic Trials.
+Abe was the Head Coach at Boston University Masters for over two years before enlisting in the Army where he spent three and a half years with the 82nd Airborne Division.
 He earned a Masters Degree in Education with a Specialty in Physical Education and Coaching from BU in 2012.
 Abe returned from his second deployment to Afghanistan in 2011 and is currently serving in the Massachusetts National Guard.
 In May 2015 Abe earned a Masters Degree in Elementary Education from Boston College.
-Contact Abe at: firstname.lastname@example.org
+He works as an educator in Chelsea Public Schools.
+Contact Abe at: email@example.com

 Scott McInerney - Assistant Coach

 A graduate and varsity swimmer of Oberlin College, Scott brings his DIII NCAA-level swimming experience to Cambridge Masters.
 After swimming with CMSC for only a year, he joined the coaching staff in the summer of 2010.
 With almost 15 years of competitive swimming experience, he brings his sprint and butterfly expertise to the team, emphasizing the importance of technique in building stroke efficiency.
 Outside of the pool, Scott works as a market research consultant in the Boston Metropolitan area.